Sukhseerat-Kaur/Calculator/README.md

-# Calculator
+# Simple calculator
-This is a simple calculator made with HTML, CSS and JavaScript
+tech stack used HTML, CSS and JavaScript